 Around 6 months of age:

 If your baby tends to be fussy at the breast, sometimes offering some solids before the breast can be helpful.
+However, fussiness at the breast may signal late onset decreasing milk supply and flow.

 Get help if the baby is consistently refusing solids after 6 months.
+See also Ketosis at the end of this article.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.